dantaki/DeepBake/README.md

 ##### Finalist Prediction

-DeepBake has put Alice in the lead with a 36.8% probability score for that outcome.
-Michael, David, and Rosie are close contenders with ~21% probability.
+DeepBake puts Alice in the lead with a 36.8% probability score for being the finalist.
+Michael, David, and Rosie are close contenders with around 21% probability.

 <img src="https://github.com/dantaki/DeepBake/blob/master/FIGURES/s10.e2.finalist.png" height="500">

 ##### Finalist + Runner-Up